-The Audit Committee engaged Ernst & Young to perform an annual audit of the Company's financial statements for the fiscal year ended December 31, 2013 and the Company's internal controls over financial reporting as of December 31, 2013.
+The Audit Committee engaged Ernst & Young to perform an annual audit of the Company's financial statements for the fiscal year ended December 31, 2015 and the Company's internal controls over financial reporting as of December 31, 2015.
 Following is the breakdown of fees paid to Ernst & Young by the Company for the last two fiscal years.

 Audit Fees.
-Fees incurred for audit services provided by Ernst & Young approximated \$1,866,000 and \$1,834,000 for fiscal years 2013 and 2012, respectively.
-These amounts include the annual financial statement audits for the years ended December 31, 2013 and 2012; audit of the Company's internal controls over financial reporting as of December 31, 2013 and 2012; reviews of the Company's quarterly financial statements; annual statutory audits of the Company's insurance subsidiaries for the year ended December 31, 2013 and 2012; and comfort letters and consents related to registration statements.
+Fees incurred for audit services provided by Ernst & Young approximated \$2,055,300 and \$2,036,849 for fiscal years 2015 and 2014, respectively.
+These amounts include the annual financial statement audits for the years ended December 31, 2015 and 2014; audit of the Company's internal controls over financial reporting as of December 31, 2015 and 2014; reviews of the Company's quarterly financial statements; and annual statutory audits of the Company's insurance subsidiaries for the year ended December 31, 2015 and 2014.
 All of such audit services were pre-approved by the Audit Committee.

 Audit-Related Fees.
-Fees incurred for audit-related services provided by Ernst & Young related to employee benefit plan audits approximated \$31,000 and \$30,300 for fiscal years ended 2013 and 2012.
+Fees incurred for audit-related services provided by Ernst & Young related to employee benefit plan audits approximated \$34,236 and \$30,900 for fiscal years ended 2015 and 2014.
 All of such audit-related services were pre-approved by the Audit Committee.

 Tax fees.
-The Company has not incurred any tax-related fees from Ernst & Young for 2013 or 2012.
+Fees incurred for routine on-call advisory services approximated \$14,007 for 2015.
+The Company did not incur any tax-related fees from Ernst & Young for 2014.

 All Other Fees.
-The Company paid Ernst & Young \$2,990 and \$3,500 for subscriptions to an accounting research tool.
+In 2015, the Company paid Ernst & Young \$29,440 for its assistance with the examinations conducted on our four insurance subsidiaries by the Departments of Insurance of Nevada, California and Florida and for subscriptions to an accounting research tool.
+In 2014, the Company paid Ernst & Young \$30,273 for subscriptions to an accounting research tool and assistance with an SEC comment letter.
 These non-audit fees were pre-approved by the Audit Committee.